Workshop Handbook: Making Clay Tools

 Learn techniques from the pros in this FREE PDF!

 Welcome to your workshop!
-Whether you enjoy throwing, handbuilding, glaze testing or all of the above, we’ve pulled together several things for you to try out once you get back to your studio.
+Whether you enjoy throwing, handbuilding, glaze testing or all of the above, we’ve pulled together tool tips and techniques for you to try out once you get back to your studio.

 If you’re familiar with Pottery Making Illustrated and Ceramics Monthly, then you already know they’re packed full of practical information, projects, and techniques you can use.
 The articles in this Clay Workshop Handbook provide a sampling of some of the great content you’ll discover in each issue.